 Connecting employees with NGOs for impactful 3-month assignments

-Our Merck Richard T. Clark Fellowship for Global Health program helps solve the world’s most pressing health challenges
+Our Merck Richard T. Clark Fellowship for Global Health program helps NGOs address some of the world’s most pressing health challenges

 Each year, approximately 30 employees from around the world are selected to participate in our Fellowship program, a three-month, corporate pro bono program to support the efforts of non-governmental organizations (NGOs).

 This unique opportunity allows our Fellows to use their skills and talents to help make a difference in the lives of others.
-Whether they’re looking to engage with patients more closely, achieve hands-on experience or help address a health challenge that has impacted them personally, each Fellow, along with the NGO partners and the company, benefits deeply from their assignments.
+It’s also an opportunity for colleagues to engage on important projects that contribute to our company’s environment, social and governance (ESG) goals in our focus area of expanding access to health.
+Whether they’re looking to understand the patient journey more closely, achieve hands-on experience or help address a health challenge that has impacted them personally, each Fellow, along with the NGO partners and the company, benefits deeply from their assignments.

 “The Fellows’ commitment to take on these significant global health challenges is profound.”

 “Their personal journey is only part of this experience – the learnings the Fellows bring back contribute to our company’s future success and our ability to deliver innovative health solutions to patients and customers around the world.”

 In 2021, due to the pandemic, our Fellowship program went fully virtual for the first time, allowing us to support NGO partners while maintaining employee safety.
 This format expanded the opportunity to even more potential applicants, especially those who might not be able to leave home for this three-month leadership development experience.
 Our 2021 Fellows had a unique opportunity to gain valuable insight regarding the challenges of a world emerging from — and in some places still struggling with — a global pandemic.

 Due to the continuing impact of the pandemic, this year’s program will continue to function in a mostly virtual format.